trankhanh040147/go-rev-cli/docs/DEVELOPMENT.md

 - Define constants in [...constants.go], no hardcoding
 - **Input Reading:** Never use `fmt.Scanln()` for multi-word input.
 Use `bufio.NewReader(os.Stdin).ReadString('\n')` instead, then trim with `strings.TrimSpace()` or `strings.TrimSuffix(line, "\n")`. `fmt.Scanln()` only reads up to the first whitespace, causing input buffer pollution and bugs.
 - **Multiple stdin readers:** Never create multiple `bufio.NewReader(os.Stdin)` instances in the same function.
 Each reader has its own buffer, and when a reader goes out of scope, any unconsumed buffered data is lost.
 This causes data loss when input is piped or read from a file.
 Always create a single reader and reuse it for all stdin operations.
+- **Cross-platform file operations:** When opening files or directories in external applications, use OS detection (`runtime.GOOS`) and appropriate commands: `xdg-open` (Linux), `open` (macOS), `explorer` (Windows).
+For editors, check `$EDITOR` environment variable with a fallback (e.g., `vi`).
+- **Config file management:** Store user configuration in `~/.config/revcli/config.yaml`.
+Always ensure the config directory exists before writing (`os.MkdirAll()`).
+Use YAML for structured config data.
+Provide sensible defaults when config doesn't exist.
+- **Flag definitions:** Never define the same flag twice in `init()` functions.
+Cobra will panic with "flag redefined" error.
+When adding flags, check if they're already defined.
+Use `grep` to search for flag names before adding new ones.
+Each flag should be defined exactly once per command.
+- **Flag definitions:** Never define the same flag twice in `init()` functions.
+Cobra will panic with "flag redefined" error.
+When adding flags, check if they're already defined.
+Use `grep` to search for flag names before adding new ones.

 ### Bug Fix Reminders